We explain in plain English technology terminology. Tech terms explained in our Tech Jargon Buster.

 What is Google Chrome OS?
 Created by Google and found on its Chromebook range of laptops, Chrome OS is an operating system that's designed almost exclusively for use via the Chrome web browser.
 It also has the ability to run specially-written applications coded in HTML5.

 What is Google Glass?
 Also known as Project Glass, Google Glass is a head-worn gadget incorporating a battery powered Head Up Display (HUD).
 Sitting just above the user's right eye, it is able to display visual information in your field of view.
 This could be anything you like, but will usually be similar to the kind of information you would interact with on a smartphone.
 You can also use it to take pictures and record video of what you're seeing.
-See also: What is Google Glass?
-Everything you need to know

 What is Google Nexus?
 A Google-branded mobile phone or tablet running the Android platform.
 The hardware is manufactured by various OEMs, including LG (Nexus 4), Asus (Nexus 7) and Samsung (Nexus 10).

 Unlike the majority of Android devices, Nexus runs a vanilla copy of Android that hasn't been customised by hardware manufacturers or mobile operators.
 Nexus devices are designed to make it easier for developers to install their own modified versions of Android and are the first to receive new versions of the mobile OS upon release by Google.